-- The output of the status bit for each event is combined with the corresponding enable bit to set the PME status bit. - The status bit for any pending events must be cleared in order to clear the PME_STS bit.
+- The output of the status bit for each event is combined with the corresponding enable bit to set the PME status bit. - The status bit for any pending events must be cleared in order to clear the PME\STS bit.
+Status bits are cleared on a write of '1'.